You're skimping on antioxidants

-You're overdoing the carbslapas77/ShutterstockSugar and carbs (which turn into sugar) are also surprising triggers of water retention.
+lapas77/ShutterstockSugar and carbs (which turn into sugar) are also surprising triggers of water retention.
 "When you consume carbohydrates, they are converted into glycogen, which is stored in the muscle as energy," Palinski-Wade says.
 "For every gram of glycogen stored, the body holds onto about three times as much water."
 And 120 grams of glycogen contributes a pound of weight from water.
 Research has shown that unless you're burning through all your carb stores, as an elite athlete might, you're probably retaining excess water.
 "When you overload on sugar or go on a carb binge, you hold onto more water as your body stores these excess carbs as glycogen," Palinski-Wade says.
-Read about the subtle signs you're eating way too many carbs.
+Check out the fascinating ways your body can change when you start drinking enough water!

 Content continues below ad